monarch-initiative/biolink-api/README.md

 ontology graphs.

 This is a proof of concept implementation.
 May be implemented using a JVM language, e.g. scala in future.

+## Overview

+The API is intended to be as self-explanatory as possible, via swagger/openapi annotations.
+Please consult these (you will need to start your own server)

 ## Notes